two-hundred/celerity-docs/docs/blueprint/specification.md

 The use of `${..}` conflicts with shell environment variables so attempts to pre-process a blueprint template file by expanding environment variables are not advised.
 Environment variables should instead be fed in at runtime and mapped to [variables](#variables) in the blueprint.

+#### YAML Tags and Aliases

+The usage of YAML tags and aliases is not supported for blueprints in this version of the specification.
+The portable substitution language is sufficient for referencing elements in a blueprint and providing more advanced functionality with the extensible set of functions.

 ## Modular Blueprints

 A blueprint does not neccessarily need to be a single file, it can be split into multiple files and directories.